 Formal prerequisite knowledge

 The course includes a compulsory field course and excursions.
 A health-and-safety course for safety in the field must be passed before you can go on these:

 Recommended previous knowledge

-2 double hours of lectures and 2 hours of compulsory excercises per week.
-The compulsory exercises must be approved before taking the final examination.
+2*2 hours of lectures, and 2 hours of compulsory exercises, per week.
+The compulsory exercises must be approved and weekly quizzes in Canvas must be submitted before taking the final examination.

 There are 2 compulsory excursions.

-- The compulsory exercises must be approved and the practical test in mineralogy passed before sitting the final examination.
+- The compulsory exercises must be approved, the quiz in Canvas be submitted and the practical test in mineralogy must be passed before sitting the final examination.